mdhiggins/plexautoskip-docker/README.md

     restart: unless-stopped
 ```

-### config.ini
+### config directory
-- Mount config.ini containing directory to `/config` using volumes, this should also contain your `logging.ini` file and any generated log files will be included in this directory
+- Mount config.ini and/or custom.json containing directory to `/config` using volumes, this should also contain your `logging.ini` file and any generated log files will be included in this directory

 ## Environment Variables
 |Variable|Description|